 • Checkered Flag - Indicates the session/ race is complete.
 In a race the drivers are to slow down and proceed to the scale/impound area.
 A red or yellow flag may be used with a checkered flag to indicate caution, and under these conditions, racing to the checkered flag is prohibited.
 Waving checkered and black flags indicate that a race is ending under conditions subject to review.

 2.5 Point System - Points toward season club championship shall be awarded for the "Final" race only of each scheduled club race day.
-Racer must participate in more than 6 of the races to be eligible to receive awards.
-Championship final results will be based on the total of ten races (one race drop).
+Racer must participate in 6 of the races to be eligible to receive awards.

-There is a timed qualifier, two heat races and one feature race scheduled for each race day.
+There is an official practice, timed Qualifier, Pre-final and Final race scheduled for each race day.

 Results will be scored per the WKA point progression (200, 175, etc.).